ranbureand/sitefolio/_projects/sight-seeing-2.markdown

     %}
 </div>

-Also in this second edition, the project started from an incredibly large image archive made up by pictures taken by the photographers Hans Herbig, Verena Kathrein, Jörg Koopmann, Regina Recht, Sebastian Schels, [Alexander Ziegler](http://alexanderziegler.com/ "Alexander Ziegler’s website") and Richard Walch.
+As with the first edition, this project also began with an extensive image archive consisting of pictures taken by photographers Hans Herbig, Verena Kathrein, Jörg Koopmann, Regina Recht, Sebastian Schels, [Alexander Ziegler](http://alexanderziegler.com/ "Alexander Ziegler’s website") , and Richard Walch.

 <div class="figures">
     {% include image.html